Writing Workshops

 Wild Life: Flash Fiction Inspired by the stories of Kathy Fish

-I just love Kathy’s stores, and they’ve inspired so many of my own stories and flash fiction craft moves that I’d love for writers to join me in a 2-week asynchronous workshop to read, analyze, and write our own flash fictions inspired by prompts based on Kathy’s work.
+I just love Kathy’s stores, and they’ve inspired so many of my own stories and flash fiction craft moves that I’d love for writers to join me in a 2-hour generative class to read, analyze, and write our own flash fictions inspired by prompts based on Kathy’s work.
 Kathy has generously given me permission to use her stories for this class!
 If you’re a fan like me, I know you’ll get so much out of this deep dive into how her stories work and thrill readers.

 To register for any of the classes on this page, contact me at thomasrdean13@gmail.com.
 I will provide payment details via email.